It isn’t that we don’t know how to interlink blog posts.

 From the above discussion, you already know that interlinking can be done in two ways.

-In one way, you interlink your old blog posts from your new post.
+In one way, you link to your old blog posts from your new post.

 In another way, you can link your newly published post from your old posts.
 It helps your new post to get some SEO juice as your old posts already ranked on search engines.